auth-totem/service-auth/README.md

-# Auth Service with Firebase Backend
+# Auth Service

 ## Needed setups

-Create a file called ".env" on the root folder, that has to contains all enviroment variables from ".env.example"
+Create a file called ".env" on the root folder, that has to contains all enviroment variables from ".env.example", and a file called "db_env.env" with the variables from "db_env.env.example"

 ## Running the project as devlopment